090max/covid19Tracker_server/README.md

 * /getgeneral : Returns a JSON data of the current cases report of India.
 * /getanalytics : Returns a JSON data of the past case report along with current cases in India .This is specifically for data visualization.
-* /getstate?state=<statename> :Return a JSON data of the current case report of a particular state.
+* /getstate?state=statename :Return a JSON data of the current case report of a particular state.Note : statename should be in lowercases and without any white spaces.
 * /getstate?state=all :Return a JSON data of the current case report of all Indian states.

 ## API Files Information